bradymadden97/maplibre-tools/README.md

 as we don't yet support hot reloading of node modules.

 ## To run against a stable worker name (unminified)
+This is useful when you want to set a breakpoint within the worker code, and have it persist across page reloads.
+In the normal path, maplibre uses Blob urls to construct its workers, which are not stable.
+To work around this, we can use their CSP build, which allows us to specify a stable worker path.

 1. Set worker name at the top of your `.js` file